ExpediaGroup/housekeeping/README.md

         return new FileSystemHousekeepingService(legacyReplicaPathRepository, new org.apache.hadoop.conf.Configuration());
       }

 The housekeeping support provided defaults to creating a database of the name `housekeeping` and a table of the name `legacy_replica_path` within which housekeeping data is stored.
-To enable this database the user must provide a schema.sql file on their classpath.
+To enable this database you must provide a schema.sql file on their classpath.
 This file contains any SQL code which must be run to initialise your database upon application startup.
 This is particularly important if running Housekeeping in your application for the first time.

 An example schema.sql file for use with the default housekeeping entity configuration is given below:

       CREATE SCHEMA IF NOT EXISTS housekeeping;

 Applications which leverage housekeeping support can define their own schema and table which they desire their Housekeeping data to be stored into.
-This can be acheived in three steps.
+This can be achieved by following the steps below.

-The user must create their database initialisation schema.sql script, and add it to their classpath (or alternatively provide it as a resource in your application).
+you must create their database initialisation schema.sql script, and add it to their classpath (or alternatively provide it as a resource in your application).
 The simplest schema.sql initialisation script will create your schema if it does not exist.

        CREATE SCHEMA IF NOT EXISTS my_custom_schema;